 Frontpoint’s Doorbell

-When I was testing the system for my Frontpoint review, though, I realized I wasn’t getting all of those annoying notifications to let me know a tree was swaying in the breeze.
-This is due to Frontpoint’s energy-saver smart video analytics and activity zones that allow you to focus on specific areas of the frame and exclude others.
+Unboxing the Frontpoint Doorbell CameraIn addition to sensitivity settings, Frontpoint’s doorbell also features energy-saver smart video analytics and activity zones that allow you to focus on specific areas of the frame and exclude others.
 You can also set times and days you want to receive notifications so your phone won’t be buzzing after bedtime.

-FYI: I was shocked on one very cold winter night to find that the doorbell camera was still working.
+FYI: We were shocked on one very cold winter night to find that the doorbell camera was still working.
 In fact, it will operate in temperatures as low as 40 degrees Fahrenheit.

 Frontpoint’s Costs

 Similar to SimpliSafe, you can select a Frontpoint package or build out a system from individual components.
-I have more in my guide to Frontpoint’s costs, but here’s a quick breakdown:
+We have more in our guide to Frontpoint’s costs, but here’s an overview of the packages the company offers:

 Name